michellsilva/estudo/README.md

 **The draft omits ungrounded statements instead of hedging them.** The tempting alternative is to write the narrative a human expects, softened with "likely" or "possibly" where the evidence is thin.
-That reads well and quietly destroys trust,
+That reads well and quietly destroys trust, because the reader cannot tell a hedged guess from a grounded fact. postmortemforge draws the line at construction: if there is no source span, there is no sentence.
+A thin section says so plainly rather than papering over the gap.
+A shorter, fully grounded draft is more useful in a review than a complete one you have to fact check.

+**Clocks are declared, not inferred.** Inferring offsets from the data (aligning on a shared marker, minimising cross correlation) is a real technique, but it hides an assumption inside a computation, and when it is wrong it is wrong invisibly.
+Declaring the offset in `align.txt` keeps the assumption in the open where a reviewer can challenge it, and makes the alignment a plain, auditable affine transform.